-

 file and add the required fields in your my_splunk_format.txt

 file.
-Similarly, you can delete any fields associated with the data that you do not wish to export.
+Similarly, you can delete any fields associated with the data that you do not want to export.

 Note: